Betterment Savings Account is among the Best Cash Management Accounts

 $2,500 over 6 months comes out to a goal of $15,000 in savings for a 6-month emergency fund.

 If you are not getting high returns on cash, this $15,000 is doing you little good for your financial future.
 Imagine the growth if you were able to maximize your returns on this cash?

-With Betterment Smart Saver, earn a $300.00 return on your $15,000 savings balance.
+With Betterment EveryDay’s higher interest rates, you might earn a $300.00 return on your $15,000 savings balance.
 In contrast, you’d earn a paltry $75.00 per year on a $15,000 savings account, earning 0.05% interest.

 Since cash seems so easy to handle, many investors are content with either leaving it in a savings account or trying a do-it-yourself option for earning high returns on cash.
 Unfortunately, not all DIY options are that much better than savings accounts.

 Take a high-yield bank money market, for example.
 Money markets are some of the most common ways that investors try to make greater returns on their cash.
 While money market accounts do typically pay greater returns than savings accounts, they are not overly impressive: a quick search on Google makes it clear that money markets at traditional banks aren’t going to wow anyone with their interest payouts anytime soon.

 Choose a robo-advisor in under one minute: ROBO-ADVISOR SELECTION WIZARD